sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-monitoring.md

   The core engine will perform automatic detection on connectors categorized under `hardware`, excluding the `MIB2` connector.

-To know which connectors are available, refer to [Community Connector Platforms](../platform-requirements.html#!).
+To know which connectors are available, refer to [Connectors Directory](../metricshub-connectors-directory.html).

 Otherwise, you can list the available connectors using the below command: